 Early in 2008, an incident which saw an extra player being on the ground momentarily led the AFL to introduce stricter rules regarding the interchange.
 The new rules required clubs to submit a written request for a player to be interchanged with another.
 That request would be recorded by the interchange steward and would then have to be approved by the steward before the player could enter the field of play.
 Grounds also now have a designated square painted in yellow on the sidelines where the players wait to enter the field of play.
 After the initial trial, many clubs complained that the new process was too slow and, on several occasions, left them one player short on the field while the steward completed the paperwork.
 The AFL then revised the rules and employed their official statistics company, Champion Data, to record all interchanges.
 The stewards, who have access to the information provided by Champion, no longer have to accept and approve interchanges nor do clubs have to await approval to interchange players.

-Clubs are required to submit information to the interchange steward: the numbers of the four players named to the bench (including the substitute); the numbers of the four players on the bench at the start of each term (including the substitute); the number of any player stretchered off due to injury; the number of any player who leaves the arena for any reason, and the player to be replaced when the substitute is activated.
+Clubs are required to submit information to the interchange steward: the numbers of the four players named to the bench (as well as the substitute); the numbers of the five players on the bench at the start of each term (including the substitute); the number of any player stretchered off due to injury; the number of any player who leaves the arena for any reason, and the player to be replaced when the substitute is activated.
 Clubs may be fined if they fail to provide the necessary information to the steward, if a player leaves the interchange area prematurely even if he does not enter the field of play, or if a player does not enter or leave the field through the interchange area.

 Players are considered deployed in five lines of three across the oval, with the remaining three assigned to the ball.

 The players in each line are usually designated as being in either the left, center or right position in each line, relative to the direction of attack: